aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/modifying-converting-psd-images/add-hue-saturation-adjustment-layer-psd/_index.md

 im.save(psdPathAfterChange);
 ```

-## Step 5: Add a New Hue/Saturation Layer
+## Step 5: add a new hue/Saturation layer
 If you need to **create hue adjustment layer** from scratch, you can add a brand‑new Hue/Saturation adjustment layer to another PSD file.
 Follow the same loading pattern but use the `addHueSaturationAdjustmentLayer()` method.

 ```java